paypal/squbs/docs/configuration.md

   secure = false

   # HTTPS needs client authorization?
 This configuration is not read if secure is false.
-  client-authn = false
+  need-client-auth = false

-  # SSLContext fully qualified classname.
+  # Any custom SSLContext provider?
 Setting to "default" means platform default.
-  # ssl-context = org.foobar.MySSLContext
   ssl-context = default
 }